 This egg-decorating activity provides the ideal setting for discussions about the power of symbols, and how culture and time can change the meaning of symbols.
 Don't let the calendar limit this craft.
-With a little creativity you can design Pysanky eggs for all seasons and holidays.
+With a little creativity you can design Pysanky eggs during any season or holiday.

 What You Do:

-- Make sure your eggs get to room temperature.
+- Make sure your eggs are room temperature.

 - Use a pin to poke a hole in the top and bottom of the egg.
-Use a paper clip to poke the yoke and then swish the egg around to break it up.
+Then poke the yoke and swish the egg around to break it up.

-- If you have a medicine syringe you can fill it with water and squirt it into the egg which will force the egg out of the shell.
-If you do not, place a straw over the top hole and blow into the egg until all of the contents are removed.
-Rinse your egg with warm water.
-Then place it into the microwave for 20 seconds.
+- If you have a medicine syringe, fill it with water and squirt it into the egg.
+This action will force the egg out of the shell.
+If you don't have a syringe, place a straw over the top hole and blow into the egg until all of the contents are removed.
+Rinse the egg with warm water.
+Then, place it into the microwave for 20 seconds.

-- Put a dab of glue over your holes so the dye won't go into the eggs.
-Let this dry.
-Be sure not to smear the glue around the egg because the dye will not adhere anywhere the glue has been.
+- Ask your child to put a dab of glue over the holes so the dye won't go into the eggs.
+Let dry.
+Be sure not to smear the glue around the egg because the dye will not adhere anywhere that glue has been.

-- Prepare the powdered dyes as per their directions – they will last for many years if kept in a sealed jar.
-If you are using Easter egg dye, prepare as directed.
+- Prepare the powdered dyes as per their directions.
+They will last for many years if kept in a sealed jar.
+If you're using Easter egg dye, prepare as directed.

-- Light the candle (keep sleeves and long hair away from the flame) and warm the nail of the kistka.
+- Taking over duties, light the candle (keep sleeves and long hair away from the flame) and warm the nail of the kistka.

-- Dip the nail head into the melted wax and quickly draw onto your egg to make your pattern.
-Re-dip your kistka as needed.
+- Have your child dip the nail head into the melted wax and quickly draw onto the egg to make a pattern.
+Re-dip the kistka as needed.

-- Lower the egg carefully into your yellow dye.
+- Encourage your child to lower the egg carefully into the yellow dye.
 Let it soak for 5 minutes and then remove it to dry.
-Then apply wax to yellow areas in new patterns.
+Continue to apply wax to yellow areas in new patterns.

-- When your egg is dry after the last color, hold it next to the flame until the wax is melted and gently rub the wax off with a rag.
-Do this until you have removed all the wax.
+- When your egg is dry after the last color, have your child hold it next to the flame until the wax is melted and then help her gently rub the wax off with a rag.
+Continue until you have removed all the wax.
 You now have a finished Pysanky egg.

 Many Pysanky artists use natural dyes that originated as closely guarded family secrets.
-You can experiment with beet juice or boiled onion skins to see what effect they will give and to develop your own family dye recipe!
+If you want, you can experiment with beet juice, boiled onion skins or whatever else you can think of to see what effect they create.
+Perhaps your child might be inspired to develop her own family dye recipe!